-Honky Château, Elton’s fifth studio release and Elton’s first number-one album, has been re-mastered by Grammy Award winning mastering engineer Bob Ludwig and is now available on 180gm vinyl.
+Honky Château, Elton’s fifth studio release and Elton’s first US #1 album, has been re-mastered by Grammy Award winning mastering engineer Bob Ludwig and is now available on 180gm vinyl.

 A few guest artists participated as well, most notably jazz violinist Jean-Luc Ponty (also on albums by Frank Zappa and the Mahavishnu Orchestra) on two songs and the Bonzo Dog Doo-Dah Band’s “Legs” Larry Smith tap dancing on the jaunty I Think I’m Going To Kill Myself.

 The songs, starting as they always have with Bernie writing the words, were tighter than most of Elton’s previous material.
 The lyrics were more conducive to becoming “pop” songs, even as they continued to show a variety of styles and topics not usually found in the work of Elton’s contemporaries.
 In addition, every album up until now had contained songs written over a stretch of months or in some cases years; Honky Château was entirely composed in a four-day stretch at the studio…and recorded almost as quickly.
 This pace of creation would become the template for many Elton albums to come.

 The approach proved very successful; Honky Château spent 14 months on the Billboard Top 200 album chart and became Elton’s first number one album in the US (it reached #2 in the UK – his next album would become his first chart-topper in Britain – and spent 23 weeks on the UK Album Chart).
 Honky Château began a run of seven consecutive number one albums for Elton in the US and the LP was in included in Rolling Stone magazine’s “500 Greatest Albums of All Time” in 2012.